-Luck has remained a fuzzy concept as it has been difficult to explain its various components.
+Luck has remained a fuzzy concept as it has been difficult to explain the inner workings of the mind and how external events sync up with internal processes to generate luck. .
 For the first time, based on a 20 year study and applied processes around improving Luck, we detail a multi-dimensional model of Luck.
-It is based on Complex Systems, Neuro-Science, Control Systems and 14 other subjects.
-In a soon to be released advanced program around improving Luck, we first create a Luck Baseline to assess the current level of Luck.
+It is based on the study of meta-heuristics, cybernetics, computational neuroscience, swarm intelligence and predictive coding processes.
+Luck is unconsciously generated synchronization of mental time based events with possibilities existing in the sensory world.
+Many already know that we use two timings clocks in our mind, one is the world time and second is the mental time.
+Lucky people have unconsciously found a way to synchronize the world time with mental time.
+What seems like synchronicity is advanced pattern recognition by our brains.
+As pattern recognition is an unconscious process, it is difficult to look into the black box of mind/brain and find a method to replicate it.
+I will show you a counter-intuitive method to open the black-box, examine its contents and reprogram them for success.
+Bad Luck is generated in the same way as good Luck.
+To empirically prove the results, I will show you how to first create a Luck Baseline to assess the current level of Luck.
 We are then able to induce changes in the intuitive decision making systems to gradually improve Luck.
 As with other skills, Luck can be improved with practice if we know how to educate our intuitive skills.

 Related Article: Role of Luck in Life and Startup Success